Jmnblnk54/css-sass/README.md

 **A:** Yep, I thought about this!
 I started quite an active Discord chatroom for you to chat with other students, help each other out or just hang out with like-minded people.
 You can [join using this invite](https://discord.gg/0ocsLcmnIZqxMSYD).

+### Q9: How do I get my certificate of completion?

+**A:** A certificate of completion is provided by Udemy after you complete 100% of the course.
+After completing the course, just click on the small trophy icon on the course overview page.
+If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).